Dog vs. Horse Shampoo: What’s Safe for Your Guinea Pig, Dog, and Horse?

 Human conditioners are not formulated for pet skin and fur and can cause buildup or irritation.
 Always choose conditioners made for pets. - What ingredients should I avoid in pet shampoos?

 Avoid parabens, sulfates, artificial fragrances, dyes, and harsh detergents.
-These can irritate skin and cause allergic reactions.
+These can irritate the skin and cause allergic reactions.